Brier Score

 Community-weighted expected Brier score

 Sometimes I want to evaluate forecasting performance on questions that have not yet closed.
 In those cases, I compute the Brier score under both outcomes (it happens or it does not), and take a weighted average of these values using the current community forecast as the weights.
-This effectively assumes the community forecast is an accurate representation of the probability of an event happening, which seems reasonable.
+This is based on the assumption that the community forecast is an accurate representation of the probability of an event happening – for high-quality forecasting communities like Metaculus, that is usually the case.